juliaolivieri/EMGT_162_2025/lab9.md

 5. Make a pairplot for this merged data.
 Which two variables have the strongest linear relationship (as one variable increases, the other tends to increase)?

-6. Find the median number of *casual* riders per weekday (group by weekday, and find the average of `casual`).
+6. Find the median number of *casual* riders per weekday (group by weekday, and find the median of `casual`).
 Which weekdays are most popular for casual riders?

 7. Make a bar plot of the median number of casual riders per weekday.

-8. Find the median number of *registered* riders per weekday (group by weekday, and find the average of `registered`).
+8. Find the median number of *registered* riders per weekday (group by weekday, and find the median of `registered`).
 Which weekdays are most popular for registered riders?

 9. Find the date with the minimum number of riders.
 Look up this date.
 Why do you think there were so few bike riders?